-I had the chance to overnight at one of Fort Yargo’s new ‘Camper Cabins’, and loved the cabin’s cozy, well-equipped, rustic-modern furnishings.
-I booked one of two dog-friendly camper cabins in early April, and left longing for a few more nights at the park.
+We had the chance to overnight at one of Fort Yargo’s new ‘Camper Cabins,’ and loved the cabin’s cozy, well-equipped, rustic-modern furnishings.
+We booked one of two dog-friendly cabins in early April and left longing for a few more nights at the park.
 The highlights?
 Catching a gorgeous, over-the-lake sunset, hiking and running Fort Yargo’s trails, relaxing on the cabin’s oversized, screened-in back porch, campfires in the cabin’s fire pit, and sleeping in the cabin’s nearly brand-new interior with clean, modern furnishings.
-At a reasonable price, Fort Yargo’s camper cabins are an extremely good value for an overnight or long weekend getaway.
+At a reasonable price, Fort Yargo’s cabins are an excellent value for an overnight or long weekend getaway.

-After a quick (and easy) checkin, Jake and I headed to our dog-friendly cabin, #8.
+After a quick (and easy) check-in, we headed to our dog-friendly cabin, #8.
 (Not all are dog-friendly, so if you’re traveling with your four-pawed adventure pup, be sure to reserve one of the dog-friendly cabins.)
-A short drive around the lake, past Fort Yargo’s Campground #2, and down a short, easy-to-drive dirt road led us to the park’s 13 Camper Cabins.
+A short drive around the lake, past Fort Yargo’s Campground #2, and down a short, easy-to-drive dirt road led us to the cabins.

-The cabin had two roomy bedrooms with comfortable-yet-firm full-sized beds, and ample clothes storage in each with large closets and dressers.
+The cabin has two roomy bedrooms with comfortable-yet-firm full-sized beds, and ample clothes storage in each with large closets and dressers.
 Off the hall to one bedroom, the cabin features a full bath with shower/tub combo and rustic-modern tile.
-With a single bath, two bedrooms and a pull-out couch, the cabin was perfectly size for a small family or few friends.
+With a single bathroom, two bedrooms and a pull-out couch, the cabin was perfectly sized for a small family or few friends.

-The cabin’s interior is impressive, but my by-far favorite is located off the living room via a sliding door: an oversized, screened-in porch that nearly spans the entire length of the Camper Cabin.
-With a between-the-trees view of Fort Yargo’s lake, it’s an awesome, covered outdoor space for relaxing, eating and entertaining.
+The cabin’s interior is impressive, but our by-far favorite feature is located off the living room via a sliding door: an oversized, screened-in porch that nearly spans the cabin’s entire length.
+With a between-the-trees view of Fort Yargo’s lake, it’s an excellent covered outdoor space for relaxing, eating and entertaining.
 On the porch, an oversized picnic table easily seats 10, and two tall-backed wooden rocking chairs are coveted spots for relaxing, gazing at the lake or reading a book.

-Each Camper Cabin also offers its own graveled outdoor area with square picnic table that seats 8 and metal-ring fire pit with fold-over grill for tasty culinary creations on the grill.
+Each cabin also offers a graveled outdoor area with a square picnic table that seats 8 and a metal-ring fire pit with fold-over grill for tasty culinary creations on the grill.
 Set in a grove of tall pine on the shore of the lake, the outdoor space is peaceful: songbirds sing nearly continuously, and birds of prey circle overhead.
 And though we didn’t see any deer, we were greeted by three wild turkeys just outside our cabin when we were headed out for a morning run.

-The ‘cabin’ half of the name is evident: this is a really nicely-featured, comfortable, climate controlled cabin in a great location with a ton of great amenities.
+The ‘cabin’ half of the name is evident: this is a nicely-featured, comfortable, climate controlled cabin in a great location with a ton of great amenities.
 The ‘camper’ designation is at the service level: there’s no maid service, linens or soaps provided, so guests need to pack similarly as they do when camping.
 The payoff?
-A great cabin at a great price, well under the price of similar full-service cabins we’ve stayed in.
+A great cabin at a great price, well under the price of similar full-service cabins.

-There’s a lot to do at the park, including our two favorite Fort Yargo hikes and trail runs, the southern half of the Fort Yargo Lake Loop Trail and the much-shorter, paved Bird Berry Nature Trail.
+There’s a lot to do at the park, including our favorite Fort Yargo trail, the southern half of the Fort Yargo Lake Loop.
 The park’s main hiking, running and walking trail circles the lake in a 7-mile loop, and it’s accessible via a short hike downhill through the woods to the lake.
-(If there’s a trail from the camper cabins to the main trail, we didn’t see one – but this would be a great, added feature to the cabins for easy trail access.)

-Kayak the lake’s meandering shore, catch a scenic sunrise or sunset run on the park’s nearly level, mostly-shaded trails, catch some singletrack on Fort Yargo’s popular 12-mile mountain biking loop, catch some rays at the park’s sandy beach, play a round of disc golf, fish, or take the kids to the park’s popular playground.
-There’s plenty of outdoor adventures to be had at the park – and in case of rain, the cabin’s oversized screen porch makes a great, covered outdoor hangout.
+Kayak the lake’s meandering shore or catch a scenic sunrise or sunset run on the park’s nearly level, mostly-shaded trails.
+Catch some singletrack on Fort Yargo’s popular 12-mile mountain biking loop.
+Catch some rays at the park’s sandy beach, or play a round of disc golf.
+Fish, or take the kids to the park’s popular playground.
+There’s plenty of outdoor adventures to be had at the park – and if the weather is uncooperative, the cabin’s oversized screen porch makes a great, covered outdoor hangout.